grantseltzer/blog/content/blog/bpf-cookies.md

 ### Conclusion

 There is quite a bit that you can do with bpf cookies, far more complex than the examples in this post.
-In an upcoming blog post I'll be exploring how cookies can be useful across tail calls.
+In an upcoming blog post I'll be exploring how cookies can be useful for maintaining context across tail calls.